 Advising Practicum—a semi-annual event (held in both fall and spring semesters) in which classes are cancelled so that students can reflect on their goals, gain specific advice from faculty, and attend workshops that help them get the most out of their education.

 African-American—use hyphen (same for other ethnic groups, such as Japanese-Americans).
 Be sensitive to the true ethnicity of other black people, such as Jamaican-Americans, or black people from other countries.
-Other terms to consider: minorities, ethnic minorities.
 (Note: The national month of observation is called Black History Month.)

 Aldrich Field—intramural playing field at the northwest edge of campus, near Aldrich Hall.